HCL-Hbot/ros2_SDL2_audio_frontend/README.md

 # ROS2 Audio Frontend
 ROS2 package for audio playback, capture and processing using SDL2, including Voice Activity Detection (VAD) and wake word detection.
+The nodes are intended to provide input to conversation manager package.

 ## Components
 - audio_capture_node: Captures raw audio from microphone using SDL2